Permitting & Applications Information

 The Fire Department is responsible for approving the plans.
 Please contact them directly at 781.944.3132.
-The contractor needs to submit the permit application and fee to the Building Department.
+The contractor needs to submit the permit online, it is located under the Building Department.
 The Building Department will issue the permit once the Fire Department approval is received.
 If a contractor is doing both fire and sprinkler, separate permit applications and fees are required.

-A new garage requires approval from the Engineering Department for the driveway (curb cut), please contact them directly.
+A new or renovated garage requires approval from the Engineering Department for the driveway (curb cut), please contact them directly.
 If the garage is attached to the home, the Fire Department needs to approve.
 You will need to drop off a set of plans of each floor along with the square footage - no larger than 11x17 to the Fire Department on Main Street.
 Once Fire approves, those plans to be dropped off at the Building Department to be returned once the building permit is issued.

 A building permit is needed to install/replace a hot tub regardless if it is 200 square feet or less.
 A hot tub needs to meet accessory structures setbacks - 10' from dwelling and 5' from property lines in the rear of the property.
 If the property is in the Historic District, email the Historic District Commission.

 The stove specifications and hood vent information must be uploaded into the attachments before a building permit is issued.

 A Manual J is required for a mini-split.
 If you are in a Historic District, the Historic District Commission must approve the installation of the mini splits before work starts.
 Please submit the application, then email the Historic District Commission.

 A new dwelling would require Conservation, Engineering and Fire Department approval.
-Engineering would need to approve the address and curb cut.
+Engineering would need to assign the address and approve the curb cut.
 A new dwelling requires a Certified Plot Plan, Manual J, Manual S and HERS Rater submitted with the building application.
 If installing a mini-split system instead of HVAC, a Manual J is required.